 - Once your credit card relief company reaches an agreement with your creditor, they ask you to sign off on the deal.

-- After signing off, the credit card relief company uses money you’ve been saving in your account to pay your creditor and collect their fee.
+- After signing off, the debt relief company uses money you’ve been saving in your account to pay your creditor and collect their fee.

 - Once all your creditors are paid, you will no longer owe any money on that debt.

-Most credit card relief programs take 24-48 months to complete, depending on how much you owe and how much you can pay into your program account each month.
+Most credit card debt relief (or simply “debt settlement”) programs take about 24 to 48 months to complete, depending on how much you owe and how much you can pay into your program account each month.
 And since many of these programs can be customized to fit your budget, you could get out of debt for a price you can afford.

 Yes.
-Credit card relief programs could also help you get out of other kinds of debt.
-Debts that qualify for credit card debt relief include:
+Credit card debt relief programs could also help you get out of other kinds of unsecured debt (that which isn’t tied to an asset, such as a home or a car).
+Debts that usually qualify for credit card debt relief include:

 - Credit card debt